-We recognise that this is a serious consideration with impact on all parties, that need to be taken both quickly and accurately.
+We recognise that exclusion (suspension or permanent) is a serious consideration with impact on all parties, that need to be taken both quickly and accurately.
 Sometimes, particularly if an incident happens at the end of the school day, there is simply insufficient time to investigate incidents such that a balanced decision can be arrived at.
-In those cases, and especially if there is a reasonable chance of ongoing harm, the head teacher may choose to suspend a child to allow a more thorough investigation to conclude being aware that the outcome of that investigation finds the suspension was not warranted.
+In those cases, and especially if there is a reasonable chance of ongoing harm, the head teacher may choose to suspend a child to allow a more thorough investigation to conclude, being aware that the outcome of that investigation may find the suspension was not warranted.